Mists: Charles Ives for Jazz Orchestra: Hearing Ives for the first time

 Jack Cooper grew up in a musical household in the greater Los Angeles area.
 His mother (Georgie Cooper) was a professional keyboardist, and numerous musicians visited their house to rehearse and give recitals; his Godfather (Robert Voris) was one of those.
 Voris was one of the first vocal soloists (baritone) with the William Hall Master Chorale in the late 1950s and at one point recorded a LP of classical art song with his mother in October 1963, just 5 months after Cooper was born.
 Many works were recorded for the LP to include Charles Ives' songs.
 The Ives titles recorded on the master tapes were The Greatest Man, Serenity, Evening and Charlie Rutlage.
 This sound became normal for Cooper to hear at home.
 He heard Ives' songs performed for about 10 years until both his mother and Voris were too busy to perform regular recitals together any longer.

 Ives music played in school

-During the 1980s Cooper heard and played a great deal of Charles Ives works in music school such as the Country Band March, The Unanswered Question, The Camp-Meeting, and his other symphonies.
-He went on to work professionally as a full-time jazz musician for about 6 years and then entered the University of Texas at Austin to do a doctorate in music composition.
-By that time he had a great deal of experience as a professional staff writer doing jazz orchestra works.
-Along with Ives, a great love of his is writing for large jazz groups such as what Fletcher Henderson, Ellington, Basie, Gil Evans, etc. had composed.
-At one point while living in New York City he studied with the jazz composer Manny Albam; Albam was very encouraging later in the pursuit of the Mists/Ives jazz orchestra project.
+During the 1980s Cooper heard and played the works of Charles Ives in music school, such as the Country Band March, The Unanswered Question, The Camp-Meeting, and his other symphonies.
+Cooper worked professionally as a full-time jazz musician for about 6 years before attending the University of Texas at Austin to complete a doctorate in music composition.
+By that time he had also gained experience as a professional staff writer, working on jazz orchestral pieces.
+Cooper enjoyed writing for large jazz groups, composing pieces like his predecessors Fletcher Henderson, Ellington, Basie, Gil Evans, etc. At one point while living in New York City, Cooper studied with the jazz composer Manny Albam; Albam would later encourage Cooper's pursuit of the Mists/Ives jazz orchestra project.